shivax-21/OWELIA/README.md

 **Solution**: OWELIA, an especially trained AI model leverages machine learning techniques to develop an early stage detection of PCOS using medical and lifestyle data.
 By analyzing key health indicators, the model aims to provide an efficient and data-driven approach to assist healthcare professionals in diagnosing PCOS accurately.

-## Global trends in PCOS, National Institutes of Health (NIH) article, Januaury 9, 2023
+## Global trends in PCOS, National Institutes of Health (NIH) article, January 9, 2023
 <td><img src="https://github.com/shivax-21/OWELIA/blob/main/images/fendo-13-1027945-g002.jpg"></td>
 A world map displaying the contribution of each country to PCOS research based on publication counts: the darker the color, the more publications, as shown at the bottom left.